Dong Po Rou Recipe (Chinese Braised Pork Belly) – Authentic & Melt-In-Your-Mouth

 Storage

-Store leftover pork in an airtight container in the fridge for up to 3–4 days.
-The flavors deepen after resting—serve shredded in steamed buns, fried rice, or spoon over rice.
-It’s even better the next day
+Store leftover Dong Po Rou in an airtight container in the refrigerator for up to 3–4 days.
+The flavors deepen as it rests, making it even more delicious the next day.

 Dong Po Rou